 David Williams, a member of the Australian Institute of Geoscientists, is a full-time employee of CSA Global Pty Ltd and is a Qualified Person as defined in National Instrument 43-101.
-Mr Williams has reviewed and approved the technical information in relation to the Western Australian Iron Ore Projects (excluding any corporate matters) contained in this MD&A and has consented to the public filing of the MD&A.
+Mr Williams has reviewed and approved the technical information in relation to the Ularring Hematite and Moonshine Magnetite Iron Ore Projects (excluding any corporate matters) contained in this MD&A and has consented to the public filing of the MD&A.

 Andrew Hawker, a member of the Australian Institute of Geoscientists, is a full-time employee of Hawker Geological Services Pty Ltd and is a Qualified Person as defined in National Instrument 43-101.
-Mr Hawker has reviewed and approved the technical information in relation to Western Australian Gold Projects and Western Australian Lithium Projects contained in this MD&A and has consented to the public filing of the MD&A.
+Mr Hawker has reviewed and approved the technical information in relation to Western Australian Gold Projects, Western Australian Lithium Projects, the Treppo Grande Iron Ore Project and Nickel and Cobalt Projects contained in this MD&A and has consented to the public filing of the MD&A.

 Randy Henkle, a Registered Member of the Society of Mining and Exploration and a Professional Geologist licensed in British Columbia, Canada, is a Qualified Person as defined in National Instrument 43-101.
-Mr Henkle has reviewed and approved the technical information in relation to Nevada Brine Lithium Projects contained in this MD&A and has consented to the public filing of the MD&A.
+Mr Henkle has reviewed and approved the technical information in relation to Nevada Brine Lithium Project contained in this MD&A and has consented to the public filing of the MD&A.